Accidental gap: Morphological gaps

 A morphological gap is the absence of a word that could exist given the morphological rules of a language, including its affixes.
 For example, in English a deverbal noun can be formed by adding either the suffix -al or -(t)ion to certain verbs (typically words from Latin through Anglo-Norman French or Old French).
 Some verbs, such as recite have two related nouns, recital and recitation.
 However, in many cases there is only one such noun, as illustrated in the chart below.
 Although in principle the morphological rules of English allow for other nouns, those words do not exist.

 Many potential words that could be made following morphological rules of a language do not enter the lexicon.
 Blocking, including homonymy blocking and synonymy blocking, stops some potential words.
 A homonym of an existing word may be blocked.
 For example, the word liver meaning "someone who lives" is only rarely used because the word liver (an internal organ) already exists.
 Likewise, a potential word can be blocked if it is a synonym of an existing word.
 An older, more common word blocks a potential synonym, known as token-blocking.
 For example, the word stealer ("someone who steals") is also rarely used, because the word thief already exists.
 Not only individual words, but entire word formation processes may be blocked.
 For example, the suffix -ness is used to form nouns from adjectives.
 This productive word-formation pattern blocks many potential nouns that could be formed with -ity.
 Nouns such as *calmity (a potential synonym of calmness) and *darkity (cf. darkness) are unused potential words.
 This is known as type-blocking.

 A defective verb is a verb that lacks some grammatical conjugation.
 For example, several verbs in Russian do not have a first-person singular form in non-past tense.
 Although most verbs have such a form (e.g. vožu "I lead"), about 100 verbs in the second conjugation pattern (e.g. *derz'u "I talk rudely"; the asterisk indicates ungrammaticality) do not appear as first-person singular in the present-future tense.
 Morris Halle called this defective verb paradigm an example of an accidental gap.

 The similar case of unpaired words occurs where one word is obsolete or rare while another word derived from it is more common.
-Examples include *effable and ineffable or *kempt and unkempt.
+Examples include effable (whence ineffable), kempt (whence unkempt), or whelm (root of overwhelmed).